CLMDev/leanJazz/automations/OpenSourceE1/src/OpenSource-IM/README.md

 <ul>
 <li>
 	<h4>Install IBM IM Administrative Scripts</h4>
-	<p>This process is used to download and install the administrative scripts from uDeploy to your instance(s), and also design to verify existing IBM Installation Manager(not implemented yet), variable **IM_HOME** will be registered to the environment.</p>
+	<p>This process is used to download and install the administrative scripts from uDeploy to your instance(s), and also design to verify existing IBM Installation Manager(not implemented yet), variable <strong>IM_HOME</strong> will be registered to the environment.</p>
-	<p>If you IBM Installation Manager is not installed in the default folder /opt/IBM/InstallationManager, you can change it in the Component Process Properties in uDeploy.</p>
+	<p>If you IBM Installation Manager is not installed in the default folder <i>/opt/IBM/InstallationManager</i>, you can change it in the Component Process Properties in uDeploy.</p>
 </li>
 <li>
 	<h4>Upgrade Existing IBM IM</h4>